geoschem/geos-chem-cloud/doc/source/chapter03_advanced-tutorial/iam-role.rst

 Enable S3 access from EC2 by IAM role
 =====================================

 I've promised you :ref:`in the beginner tutorial <mention-ec2-iam-label>` that you can skip ``aws configure`` before using AWSCLI on EC2.
 Here is how.
+The initial configuration takes a few steps, but once it's done your overall workflow will be simplified quite a bit.

 What is Identity and Access Management (IAM)
 --------------------------------------------